MatadorProBr/BetterCrewLink-FAQ/README.md

 <b>Notes:</b><br />

  - For problems with this fork, you can send a message on the discord (ThaGuus#2140 - owner of BetterCrewLink) and he will do his best to resolve it.

--  To get the most of BetterCrewLink use the voice server`http://bettercrewl.ink`
+ - To get the most of BetterCrewLink use the voice server `https//:bettercrewl.ink`

 </p>
 <a href="https://discord.gg/qDqTzvj4SH"> <img src="https://i.imgur.com/XpnBhTW.png" width="150px" /> </a>

 <!-- TABLE OF CONTENTS -->